martingrondein/toolbox/README.md

 # Developer Toolbox
-My toolbox of commonly used (free) developer tools for website development.
+My toolbox of commonly used (free) developer tools for web development.

 ## GENERAL

-### Coding standards and Style Guides
+### Coding Standards and Style Guides

 General guides and resources for code styling.